 4. Jugbow Lightweight Dog Shock Collar 4200FT

-- Soft Nylon Strap: Enhances comfort for all-day wear
+- Lightweight, Soft Nylon Strap: Reduces neck strain and is comfortable for all-day wear.

 - Dual-dog support